MPK: A Compiler and Runtime for Mega-Kernelizing Tensor Programs: In-Kernel Parallel Runtime

 \section{In-Kernel Parallel Runtime}

 \Sys employs an {\em in-kernel parallel runtime} that executes the \graph across all SMs within a single mega-kernel.
-This design eliminates kernel-launch overheads and enables fine-grained control over scheduling, synchronization, and execution order.
+This design eliminates repeated kernel launches and exposes fine-grained control over scheduling, synchronization, and execution order.
 Once launched, the mega-kernel continuously manages both computation and communication until the inference workload completes.

 To support this execution model, \sys partitions a GPU’s SMs into {\em workers} and {\em schedulers}.
 Each worker runs on one physical SM and maintains an independent {\em task queue}.
 Workers execute a lightweight loop that repeatedly dequeues tasks, performs the associated computation or communication, and signals task completion by notifying the task's triggering event.
 This design ensures that workers are fully utilized while enabling asynchronous execution across operators.